Ayaan3216/Image-Scraping-from-Website/README.md

 Advantages:
 It can extract mostly from all websites with basic javascripts programming.
 It works well as 'manga scraping tool', as it works with many huge manga/manhwa/manhua sites like AsuraScans, FlameScans, etc.
+It makes new folder for each domain like "image_folder_globalbloging.com".
 Help it needs:
  Help me increase it's efficiency.
  It is in it's earlier phase and it can't handle complicated javascripts.